Learn about Food Additives

 Riboflavin is simply vitamin B2.
 Riboflavin plays a crucial role in activating numerous enzymes.
 It is safe.

-In 1977, the FDA proposed that saccharin be banned, because of studies that it causes cancer in animals.
-However, Congress intervened and permitted it to be used, provided that foods bear a warning notice.
-It has been replaced in many products by aspartame (NutraSweet).
+In 1977, the FDA proposed that saccharin be banned because of the studies showing that it causes cancer in animals.
+However, Congress intervened and permitted it to be used, provided that foods carried a warning notice.
 In 1997, the diet-food industry began pressuring the U.S. and Canadian governments and the World Health Organization to take saccharin off their lists of cancer-causing chemicals.
-The industry acknowledges that saccharin causes bladder cancer in male rats, but argues that those tumors are caused by a mechanism that would not occur in humans.
-Many public health experts respond by stating that, even if that still-unproved mechanism were correct in male rats, saccharin could cause cancer by additional mechanisms and that, in some studies, saccharin has caused bladder cancer in mice and in female rats and other cancers in both rats and mice.
+The industry acknowledges that large amounts of saccharin cause bladder cancer in male rats, but argues that those tumors are caused by a mechanism that would not occur in humans.
+Some public health experts respond by stating that, even if that still-unproved mechanism was correct in male rats, saccharin could cause cancer by additional mechanisms and that, in some studies, saccharin has caused bladder cancer in mice and in female rats and other cancers in both rats and mice.

 In May 2000, the U.S. Department of Health and Human Services removed saccharin from its list of cancer-causing chemicals.
-Later that year, Congress passed a law removing the warning notice that likely will result in increased use in soft drinks and other foods and in a slightly greater incidence of cancer.
+Later that year, Congress passed a law removing the warning notice.

 Modified fat: Baked goods, candy.